manasa892/MachineLearning-Projects/Real Estate Across the United States Inventory/Readme.md

 ## Results

++ Decision Tree and Random Forest have Similar Accuracy.
++ Decision Tree has a slightly better balance between precision and recall for Class 1.
++ Decision Tree may be considered the better model.

 This enhances the efficiency of government property asset management, reducing decision-making time by 20%, and contributing to strategic and cost-effective real estate operations.

 # Technologies Used